 Pancetta Wrapped Chicken With Blue Cheese and Sage on Creamy Braised Fennel

 Although pancetta-wrapped chicken sounds rather impressive (and challenging), this recipe is surprisingly easy to master.
 Similar to a chicken cordon bleu, for this holiday dish you'll pound cut chicken breasts until they are thin enough to roll up with pieces of pancetta and a single sage leaf for a decorative touch and a burst of flavor.
 The chicken sits on top of a creamy fennel mixture to bake for less than an hour.
 Only you will know how simple it was to make.

 Creamy Cauliflower Pasta With Garlic and Roasted Tomatoes

 This creamy cauliflower pasta with garlic and roasted tomatoes is just the thing for a cozy, comforting Christmas Eve dinner (that's pretty healthy to boot).
 Start by sautéing cauliflower florets, garlic, and tomatoes and making a plant-based cream with soaked cashews, basil, chilies, green onions, and linguine pasta.
 For the final touch, the recipe calls for peas and a sprinkle of vegan parmesan cheese.

 Chimichurri, the Argentinian classic, is like a fresher iteration of the popular pesto sauce.
 It's also the star of this recipe for perfectly grilled steak.
 Along with a great cut of steak, you'll need shallots, parsley, oregano, garlic, salt, pepper, olive oil, and red wine vinegar to prepare a top-notch chimichurri sauce.
-Serve this main course with a side of vegetables or cauliflower mash for a special Christmas Eve dinner.
+Serve this main course with a side of vegetables or cauliflower mash.